CevatUygur/CevatUygur/README.md

 ### Hi there, I'm Cevat 👋

-- 🔭 I’m currently working on iOS Development with Swift, UIKIT and SwiftUI.
+- 🔭 I’m currently working on my iOS Development projects with Swift, UIKIT and SwiftUI.

-- 👯 I’m looking to collaborate on new iOS projects.
+- 👯 I’m open to work both full time and collaboration on new iOS projects.

 </br>